-Non-CNS assets.
-We have other assets that are outside of our current strategic focus.
-These non-core assets are not being internally developed at this time.
 Praliciguat is an orally administered, once-daily systemic sGC stimulator.
-On June 3, 2021, we entered into the License Agreement with Akebia relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing the pharmaceutical compound praliciguat and other related products and forms thereof enumerated in such agreement.
+On June 3, 2021, we entered into a license agreement with Akebia relating to the exclusive worldwide license to Akebia of our rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing praliciguat and other related products and forms, thereof enumerated in such agreement.
+Cyclerion is eligible to receive up to \$585 million in total potential future development, regulatory, and commercialization milestone payments.
+Cyclerion is also eligible to receive tiered, sales-based royalties ranging from single-digit to high-teen percentages.

 Olinciguat is an orally administered, once-daily, vascular sGC stimulator that was evaluated in a Phase 2 study of participants with sickle cell disease.
 We released topline results from this study in October 2020.
-Olinciguat is available for licensing to a third-party partner.
+We intend to out-license olinciguat to an entity with strong cardiovascular and/or cardiopulmonary capabilities.

-The following table summarizes our research and development expenses, employee and facility related costs allocated to research and development expense, and discovery and pre-clinical phase programs, for the three and nine months ended September 30, 2022 and 2021.
+The following table summarizes our research and development expenses, employee and facility related costs allocated to research and development expense, and discovery and pre-clinical phase programs, for the three months ended March 31, 2023 and 2022.
 The product pipeline expenses relate primarily to external costs associated with nonclinical studies and clinical trial costs, which are presented by development candidates.